-Principles of Consolidation- The consolidated financial statements include the accounts of Arrowhead and its Subsidiaries.
+Principles of Consolidation-The consolidated financial statements include the accounts of Arrowhead and its Subsidiaries.
 Arrowhead's primary operating subsidiary is Arrowhead Madison, which is located in Madison, Wisconsin, where the Company's research and development facilities are located.
-All significant intercompany accounts and transactions are eliminated in consolidation, and noncontrolling interests are accounted for in the Company's financial statements.
+All significant intercompany accounts and transactions are eliminated in consolidation.

 Basis of Presentation and Use of Estimates-The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+In the opinion of management, all adjustments, consisting of normal recurring accruals, considered necessary for a fair presentation have been included.
 Actual results could materially differ from those estimates.
 Additionally, certain reclassifications have been made to prior period financial statements to conform to the current period presentation.

 Cash and Cash Equivalents-The Company considers all liquid debt instruments purchased with a maturity of three months or less to be cash equivalents.
-The Company had no restricted cash at September 30, 2014 and 2013, respectively.
+The Company had no restricted cash at September 30, 2015 and September 30, 2014.

-Concentration of Credit Risk-The Company maintains bank accounts for its operations at two financial institutions.
-These accounts are insured by the Federal Deposit Insurance Corporation (FDIC) for up to \$250,000 per account.
+Concentration of Credit Risk-The Company maintains several bank accounts for its operations at two financial institutions.
+These accounts are insured by the Federal Deposit Insurance Corporation (FDIC) for up to \$250,000 per institution.
 Management believes the Company is not exposed to significant credit risk due to the financial position of the depository institutions in which these deposits are held.

-Investments-the Company may invest excess cash balances in short-term and long-term marketable debt securities.
+Investments-The Company may invest excess cash balances in short-term and long-term marketable debt securities.
 Investments may consist of certificates of deposits, money market accounts, government-sponsored enterprise securities, corporate bonds and/or commercial paper.
 The Company accounts for its investment in marketable securities in accordance with FASB ASC 320, Investments - Debt and Equity Securities.
 This statement requires certain securities to be classified into three categories: